 Word Limit: The aim of the manuscript is to review recent articles, with particular emphasis on those articles published in the past two years.
 In addition to describing recent trends, you are encouraged to give your subjective opinion of the topics discussed, although you should not concentrate unduly on your own research.
 Your review should be approximately 2000 words (not including references or reference notes), with approximately 50 references and, as such, the review is intended to be a concise view of the field as it is at the moment, rather than a comprehensive overview.
 Our audience ranges from student to professor, so articles must be accessible to a wide readership.
 Please avoid jargon, but do not oversimplify: be accurate and precise throughout.
 Occasionally, unpublished data can be referred to, but only when essential and should never be used to substantiate any significant point.

 -------------------------------------------------------------------

-Number of words: 2730

-801
+08/01/2015 Word count: 3020

-The amount of genomic information continues to grow at an astonishing pace due to vast improvements in next generation sequencing (NGS) technology (Figure 1A) \cite{PMID:26151137}.
+The amount of genomic information is growing at an astonishing pace due to vast improvements in next generation sequencing (NGS) technology (Figure 1A) \cite{PMID:26151137}.
 An essential goal of these efforts is to realize the objective of personalized medicine by analyzing genetic variation within healthy human populations as well as identifying pathological disease-associated variants \cite{PMID:21706342,PMID:21383744}.
-While a large proportion of these mutations occur in noncoding regions of the genome, a few medically-relevant mutations and rare variations occur within proteins.
-Many disease-associated mutations are collected in databases such as the Online Database of Mendelian Inheritance in Man (OMIM) \cite{PMID:15608251}, the Human Gene Mutation Database (HGMD) \cite{PMID:19348700}, and ClinVar \cite{PMID:24234437}.
+While a large proportion of these mutations occur in noncoding regions of the genome, a few medically-relevant mutations and rare variations occur within proteins, some of which appear in databases such as the Online Database of Mendelian Inheritance in Man (OMIM) \cite{PMID:15608251}, the Human Gene Mutation Database (HGMD) \cite{PMID:19348700}, Humsavar \cite{} and ClinVar \cite{PMID:24234437} [[SK2ANS: Another resource,Humsavar]].
 It is essential to incorporate structural information for inferring the mechanistic basis of the evolutionary pressure preventing these variations and for developing drugs to combat the effects of disease-causing changes to the protein sequence.
-In addition, we envision a future in which structural biologists will utilize the genetic variation within human population to aid the interpretation of functional constraints within a protein family. [[MG: structural biology is going to change because we will have 100s of thousands of exome data and we can understand the structure a lot better in light of this information]] [[ANS2MG: Done!]]
-However, it remains challenging to annotate the physical effects of these mutations on proteins due to the multi-hierarchical [[JC2ANS170715: u mean in terms of SCOP/pfam classes eg folds?]][[ANS2JC:Is it clearer now?]] nature of the structural constraints on a protein’s function and an incomplete knowledge of these constraints.
-A mutation in protein structure may cause local perturbations or large changes in structure [[ SK2ANS:global transitions??]] or it could also have a massive impact on the protein-protein interaction (PPI) network, and each kind of change adds different kinds of functional constraints on the protein.
+However, it remains challenging to annotate the physical effects of these mutations on proteins due to the assortment of functional constraints on a protein family and an incomplete knowledge of these constraints.
+In particular, a mutation in protein structure may cause local perturbations or large changes in structure or it could also have a massive impact on the protein-protein interaction (PPI) network, and each kind of change adds different kinds of functional constraints on the protein.
+Conversely, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their molecular data \cite{PMID:22691493}[[SK2ANS: \cite{22691493}]]. [[MG: structural biology is going to change because we will have 100s of thousands of exome data and we can understand the structure a lot better in light of this information]][[ANS2MG: Done!]]
+Population genetic analysis of variation within human proteins has already been used to identify new species-specific functional constraints within a protein family \cite{PMID:16494531}.
+In addition, a number of fundamental insights about biological pathways can be garnered by analyzing new loci associated with a particular disease \cite{PMID:19812666}.[[ANS2MG: Tried to make this stronger!]]

+[[dc2ANS]]Current overview / organization in introduction:

+NGS is providing a lot of data, some of it gives deleterious variants in structure

+Multiple potential aspects of constraint: destabilizing folds, interfering w/PPIs, etc

+In the future, structural biologists will use NGS data to study proteins

 An Abundance of Sequence Variation: